dokutan/rgb_keyboard/README.md

 to set a custom keymap from a file.

 ### Config files (Key mapping and color)
 Take a look at example.conf and example.keymap.
+Use the ``--layout`` option if your keyboard is not an ANSI one, e.g. ``--layout brazil``.

 ### Change custom key colors from the commandline